 Banking

-Webull doesn’t have its own bank, although it does use an FDIC-sweep program for its customers’ cash balances.
-Currently, there is a $1 million insurance limit on this program, which is 4 times as much as Schwab’s.
-And Webull pays 4% APY on uninvested cash.
-Schwab’s bank products, by comparison, pay 0.1% at best.
-But Webull doesn’t have a debit card, checkwriting, or many of the features that are available at Schwab.
+Webull does not have its own bank, but it uses an FDIC-sweep program for customers’ cash.
+This has a $1 million insurance limit—four times Schwab’s.
+Webull pays 3.35% APY on uninvested cash, while Schwab’s savings products pay 0.15% at best.
+But Webull does not offer a debit card, checks, or many of Schwab’s banking features.

 Winner: Debatable